-- Paragraph 17: Add reference to the potential of mentoring, as well as budget, for engaging young people in actions related to wetlands. - 17.
-FURTHER ENCOURAGES Contracting Parties to allocate budget, where possible, and time and capacity for mentoring activities, for youth engagement and capacity-building opportunities in wetlands-related projects and programmes at national and local levels; - Paragraph 18: Should refer to the need to create an enabling environment where young people can actively contribute to the work of the Convention through their participation in meetings. - 18.
-CALLS UPON all Convention working groups and subsidiary bodies to include at least one youth representative member (whether a Youth Focal Point or youth representative of the International Organization Partners of the Convention (IOPs)), [either as a member of the delegation or as an observer,] and ENCOURAGES parties to create an enabling environment for youth to enable their active participation in meetings; - Paragraph 19 should be retained as the STRP is strongly encouraged to invite expertise from young experts and aspiring academics and people working in the field of wetlands.
+• Paragraph 17: Add reference to the potential of mentoring, as well as budget, for engaging young people in actions related to wetlands, as well as strategic inputs where possible.

+17. FURTHER ENCOURAGES Contracting Parties to allocate budget, where possible, and time and capacity for mentoring activities, for youth engagement and capacity-building opportunities in wetlands-related projects and programmes at national and local levels;

+• Paragraph 18: Should refer to the need to not only appoint a youth representative, but also create an enabling environment where young people can actively contribute to the work of the Convention through their participation in meetings.

+18. CALLS UPON all Convention working groups and subsidiary bodies to include at least one youth representative member (whether a Youth Focal Point or youth representative of the International Organization Partners of the Convention (IOPs)), [either as a member of the delegation or as an observer,] and ENCOURAGES parties to create an enabling environment for youth to enable their active participation in meetings;

+• Paragraph 19 should be retained as the STRP is strongly encouraged to invite expertise from young experts and aspiring academics and people working in the field of wetlands.